espnet/espnet/tensorflow_binding/README.md

 WarpCTC op has an interface that more closely matches the native WarpCTC interface than TensorFlow's CTCLoss op.
-Note that the CTCLoss op expects the reserved blank label to be the largest value while the WarpCTC op expects the reserved blank label to be label `0`.
+Note that the CTCLoss op expects the reserved blank label to be the largest value while the WarpCTC op takes the reserved blank label value as an attribute which defaults to `0`.

 ## Installation